-Safety is our number one priority, and during an outage, keeping yourself safe should also be your number one priority.
-See our Outage Tips for more information on what you can do during an outage.
+Safety is our number one priority, and during an outage, keeping yourself safe should also be yours.
+See our Outage Checklist for more information on what you can do during an outage.

 According to the United States Department of Agriculture (USDA) (external link), food safety is directly related to the temperature of the food.
 To maintain refrigerator and freezer temperatures, keep doors closed as much as possible.
 A full freezer will stay at freezing temperatures for approximately two days and a half-full freezer approximately one day.